 I make all kinds of games.
 I like to try various game engines and writing small games is a good way to do that.
 Unity is used in many places along with PlayCanvas, with a smattering of other things like OpenFL+HaxePunk or Clojurescript.

 Some of the games shown here include links to executables or web pages that are playable in-browser.
-However, several games are too old to run on current platforms, while other are too broken to run at all.
+However, several games are too old to run on current platforms, while others are too broken to run at all.

 Backroads Lightning is my entry into the Procedural Death Jam.
 The game involves driving around old dirt roads smuggling moonshine while avoiding interceptor cars.
 (Local Law?
 ATF?)
 The roads are procedural so you get a new road network each time.